bensooter/SnortOnUbuntu/README.md

 Reboot and verify that both services start correctly.

 # Snorby - A Web GUI for Snort
 Snorby is a web GUI for Snort that uses Ruby on Rails to provide a Web-2.0 interface.
 An alternative to Snorby is [BASE](http://sourceforge.net/projects/secureideas/).
 BASE has a much simpler interface than Snorby, and is still very popular.
 Either application will work, although I have chosen Snorby for this install guide.
-If you would rather use BASE, I have instructions for installing BASE on [Neil's blog](http://sublimerobots.com/2014/12/installing-snort-part-6).
+If you would rather use BASE, I have instructions for installing BASE on [Noah's blog](http://sublimerobots.com/2014/12/installing-snort-part-6).

 Another GUI option would be [Sguil](http://sourceforge.net/projects/sguil/), or to forward the alerts to a [SIEM](https://en.wikipedia.org/wiki/Security_information_and_event_management) like [Splunk](https://splunkbase.splunk.com/app/340/).